flaab/picara-php-framework/README.md

 - Implicit routing: there is no need to define routes for each method
 - Explicit routing is allowed if you wish to define your own routes
 - It can handle multiple and different database connections
-- Controllers have built-in session and IP controls
+- HTTP Controllers have built-in session and IP controls
+- Create as many logs as you need in your application

 ## Requirements